lbrodsky/4eu_seminar/README.md

 - code and syntax highlighting:
 ```
 print('hello')
-# do more on your own
+# do more on your own, e.g. plotting
+# test packages are woring (imports)
 ```

 Test Matplotlib plotting inline!